mattallen-it/mrtg-az900-the-bridge/README.md

 ## Validation Standard

-A deployment is not considered complete simply because Azure reports that it was created.
+A lab is not considered complete simply because an Azure service was opened or a resource was created.

 Validation may include: